‘Kashmiris’ rights must be respected’: US presidential contender Elizabeth Warren expresses concern

 Sanders had said the crackdown on dissent in Kashmir “in the name of security” impedes the access to medical care.
 “Even many respected doctors in India have acknowledged that the Indian government restrictions on travel are threatening the life-saving care that patients need,” Sanders had said.

 Both Warren and Sanders are members of the United States Senate.
+Another Democratic Party Senator, Chris Van Hollen, had claimed this week that he was denied permission by India to visit Kashmir to see the situation “first-hand”.

 India had revoked the special status of Jammu and Kashmir on August 5.
 To prevent any disturbance to law and order, the government took leading Opposition politicians into custody and imposed restrictions on communications and public movement.
 Restrictions are being lifted gradually, but internet services in the Kashmir Valley remain largely blocked.